Tfost1994/BCB546-Spring2022_Ice_Cream_Bean/Peng_et_al_2015.md

 ## Figure 1
 *Heather Chamberlain-Irwin*

   Figure one is a multiple sequence alignment of the OG5_178217 orthogroup where Figure 1a is conserved MADS-box domain and K-box region.
 Blue is the MADS-box domain and red is K-box region.
 Figure 1b is the PEBP family proteins.
-FASTA files for each of the genes within the alignment for arabidopsis, wheat, and barley were retrieved from the repository using Git Bash.
+FASTA files for each of the genes within the alignment for Arabidopsis, wheat, and barley were retrieved from the repository using Git Bash.
 In figure 1a, it was unclear which iteration of the MLOC gene was used, so all three were included.
 In Figure 1b,Traes_3B_2A454DB62 was unavailable from all major databases.

   To create figure specific files using BioPython, a text file of gene lists for both figures were created.
 Then, all the separate species files were compiled into a single file as a dictionary.
 The gene lists iterated over the species sequence and pulled out Fig_1a and Fig_2b sequences into seaprate files.
 The authors compiled their sequences from targeting orthologous flowering genes using BLAST, OrthoMCL-DB, and IntProScan 5, but that would have produced more data than needed or could computationally handle, so just the genes from the figure were compiled.